buehler/dotnet-operator-sdk/src/KubeOps.Operator.Web/README.md

 [![Nuget](https://img.shields.io/nuget/vpre/KubeOps.Operator.Web?label=nuget%20prerelease)](https://www.nuget.org/packages/KubeOps.Operator.Web/absoluteLatest)

+**This package requires your operator to run as an ASP.NET Core web application.**

 This package integrates KubeOps with ASP.NET Core, enabling your operator to host the HTTP endpoints required for Kubernetes [Admission Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) and [CRD Conversion Webhooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#configure-a-conversion-webhook).

 When the Kubernetes API server needs to validate, mutate, or convert a resource as configured in a `ValidatingWebhookConfiguration`, `MutatingWebhookConfiguration`, or `CustomResourceDefinition`, it sends an HTTP request to a service endpoint.
 This package provides the necessary infrastructure to receive and handle these requests within your .NET operator.